 If you had a 60+ London Oyster photocard and agreed to us sharing your data with London Councils when you applied, London Councils will send you a letter asking you to confirm your name and address.

 Once London Councils has received confirmation and agreed you meet the eligibility criteria they will issue you with an older persons Freedom Pass.
 You do not need to re-apply or send them a new photo.

 If you have a disability and think you may be eligible for a Freedom Pass, please contact your local council.
 Find out about a disabled person's Freedom Pass.

 If you're applying for the first time, you'll need:

 Once you've got your Freedom Pass you can start using it immediately.

 Although it's a bit different for each type of transport, you should still use your Freedom Pass like an ordinary Oyster card and touch in and out on the yellow card readers.

-If you've got a rose symbol or a bus hologram on your Freedom Pass, you can use it to travel free on local buses all over England.
+If you've got a rose symbol on your Freedom Pass, you can use it to travel free on local buses all over England.
 You can use it between 09:30 and 23:00 on weekdays and at any time on weekends and public holidays.